.avif)

 %20(2).avif)

-Dagger is a programmable CI/CD engine that lets teams define build, test, and release workflows in code and run them consistently across developer laptops and CI runners.
-It is commonly used by DevOps and platform engineering teams to reduce environment drift, standardize automation across repositories, and make pipeline logic easier to review and reuse.
+Dagger is a programmable CI/CD engine that defines build, test, and release workflows as code and runs them consistently across developer laptops and CI runners.
+It is commonly used by DevOps and platform engineering teams to reduce environment drift, standardize automation across repositories, and make pipeline logic easier to review, version, and reuse.

 Dagger executes pipeline steps in containers, making dependencies explicit and portable.
-It typically integrates with existing CI platforms (such as GitHub Actions or GitLab CI) by invoking Dagger from a job while keeping workflow code versioned alongside the application.
+It is typically invoked from existing CI systems (such as GitHub Actions or GitLab CI), while keeping the workflow code alongside the application to support local debugging and faster iteration.

 Continuous Delivery is a software development practice in which code changes are automatically built, tested, and deployed to production with minimal human intervention.